Our family has taken on several ambitious adventures throughout our years of traveling.

 I share the ones that turn out disastrous because they are usually good for a laugh.
 But I also like to share the ones that go better than one would expect.
 I hope to inspire other families to take on similar travel challenges.

-Recently our family spent a few days in the Boston area.
+Recently our family spent a week in the Boston area.

 Unfortunately my husband needed to work while we were in town.
 This left me exploring an unfamiliar city on my own with 2 kids.
 Coming up with things to do in Boston with kids was the easy part.
 There was no shortage of ideas.
 However, the one thing I knew we couldn’t miss out on doing was the one thing that made me the most nervous.